 We envision a capable, resilient, and thriving people, institutions, and nature in a time of climate change and other crises.

-Our mission therefore, is to improve the capabilities to sustainably use, govern, and manage the environment; (a) for improved well-being, social equity and justice, and sustainability in a time of climate change and other crises; (by) having the needed knowledge, data, and evidence, improved environmental, sustainability, and development capabilities that include skills, mindset, and power.
+Our mission therefore, is to improve the capabilities and sustainably use, govern, and manage the environment; (a) for improved well-being, social equity and justice; (by) having the needed knowledge, data, and evidence, skills, mindset, and power.

 Our simple theory of change is ; if we get a society and region prospering with all the stakeholders, especially the women and young people contributing effectively following built capacity, informed decisions, and if we create opportunities, we shall achieve improved environmental conservation and resource development outcomes.